KevalBhattSW/DataRetention/UDR-Tagging-Reporting-Handover.md

 **PDF processing (`Process-PdfBatch`).** Delegates to the Python helper (see §7), one process per file, reading the return code to record success / encrypted / signed / error.
 Uses the Python-installed path configured near the top of the function — **verify this path on any new server** (it's a common break point).

 **Kill-monitor section (`Start-KillProcessMonitor`).** Builds a self-contained monitor script, base64-encodes it, and launches it as an independent PowerShell process that loops, killing long-running Office processes and restarting itself on error.
+The monitor is wrapped in an outer restart loop (up to **10 restarts**, a **5-second** pause between each, with the restart count written to the log every time) so a transient fault in the watchdog itself doesn't silently take the safety net offline for the rest of a long run — genuine per-file errors inside the loop are logged as warnings and don't count as a restart, only a fatal exception does.
+It also has **no interactive prompts** (an earlier version's `Read-Host` was removed), which matters because this process is meant to run unattended for the full duration of the pipeline job.
 This runs alongside the main tagging work and is stopped (after draining Office) when tagging completes.

 **Bottom-of-file execution.** Sets `$global:RpcFailureDetected = $false`, calls `Invoke-ExecuteTaggingSafely`, and if an RPC failure was detected emits `##[error]Restart required due to RPC failure` and **exits 42** — the signal the pipeline uses to retry.